Enjoyboi/enjoyboi.github.io/projects/PVsolar.md

 <img class="img-fluid" src="../img/PVsolar/OIP.jpeg">

 ### Overview
 This project explores the feasibility of using Tesla's photovoltaic (PV) solar panels and Powerwall battery storage to fully power a 5,000-square-foot house in Waialae-Iki, Oahu.
 The study aims to determine the power requirements, design specifications, and cost considerations necessary for a home to rely solely on solar energy.
+Using Tesla’s solar estimator and research on renewable energy solutions, we calculated the estimated annual load, optimal panel configuration, and the role of battery storage in ensuring continuous energy availability.
+The study also examined the potential environmental impact of solar panel installation and Hawaii's tax incentives for solar energy adoption.

+### My Role in the Project
+My role in this project focused on evaluating **the environmental impact, global sustainability considerations, and efficiency of the proposed system**.
+I researched how solar panel production and disposal affect the environment, as well as how widespread adoption of solar energy could contribute to global sustainability efforts.
+Additionally, I analyzed the expected efficiency of the system by considering factors like panel degradation, Hawaii’s sunlight exposure, and energy losses during conversion.
+I was responsible for approximately **one-third of the research and analysis**, ensuring that our study provided a well-rounded understanding of both the benefits and challenges of solar energy implementation.

+### Lessons Learned
+Through this project, I gained valuable insights into **the complexities of solar energy systems and the trade-offs associated with renewable energy adoption**.
+I learned how to **calculate energy requirements based on real-world data** and how factors such as shading, temperature, and efficiency losses affect solar panel performance.
+Additionally, I developed a deeper understanding of how **energy storage solutions, like Tesla Powerwall, play a crucial role in stabilizing power supply** for residential solar systems.
+This experience also reinforced the importance of teamwork, as we had to **divide research responsibilities, analyze data collectively, and integrate our findings into a cohesive report**.

 ### Design Specifications
 The house is located in a residential area of Oahu, receiving ample sunlight with minor obstructions from nearby buildings and trees.
 Using Tesla’s solar calculator, the estimated annual energy consumption is **16,927 kWh**, requiring a **14.58 kW PV system** with solar panels, an inverter, and an energy gateway.
 Excess energy can be stored in Tesla Powerwall batteries to ensure continuous supply and reduce reliance on the grid.